phl/stippler-js/README.md

 Image by James Willamor
 >  https://www.flickr.com/photos/bz3rk/
-under
+>  under
 >  https://creativecommons.org/licenses/by-sa/2.0/

-Ends up being too slow to run realtime in the browser with decent fidelity, but does okay at with fewer, larger particles.
+Ends up being too slow to run realtime in the browser with decent fidelity, but does okay with fewer, larger particles.